 The Transitional Ministry Education Consortium events occur across the country -- from Menucha Retreat and Conference Center in the Pacific Northwest to Richmond, Virginia on the east coast.
 All our sites provide housing and meals in addition to program.

 If you are interested in learning more about the events at a particular site, click on the picture to be taken to their website where you will find further information about registration, program costs and logistics.
 If you have any questions about a particular site, please contact that site directly, using the contact information provided.

-For a downloadable flyer that includes all the dates and sites for October 2019 to September 2020, click here.
+For a downloadable flyer that includes all the dates and sites for 2020, click here.

 Located just south of Atlanta on 536 acres, Calvin Center provides a place of respite and restoration for those participating in Week 1 of Transitional Ministry Education.
 The Conference Lodge offers rooms with private baths in the same building as the classes and is only a short stroll from the Dining Room.
 There are plenty of trails to hike and wander.

 The Week 1 Class is offered mid-January each year by experienced leadership who have specialized in the ministry of being transitional pastors.

 Set in the beautiful high desert of northern New Mexico, Ghost Ranch offers an extended week (Sunday to Saturday) with free time to hike and explore the sites and sounds of this sacred place.
 This site is limited to only 10 participants for Week 1, so register early to secure your spot!